I'm Obsessed — Anthropologie's Iconic Satin Bow Tree Topper Also Works as a Wreath Alternative for Your Front Door, so Now I'll Be Buying Two

 As our editor, Hugh Metcalf, says in his exploration of interior design as theater, "'theatricality' is the surprising tenet for how we want our homes to perform right now."
 And setting the stage this Christmas with a healthy dose of bows is a good place to start.

-The bow I used last year was most definitely not as glorious as the Anthropologie bow — not quite big enough, not quite bold enough — but I definitely got a good sense of what the legendary bow could bring to my display, which is why I know I need it.
+The bow I used last year was most definitely not as glorious as the Anthropologie bow — not quite big enough, not quite bold enough — but I definitely got a good sense of what the iconic bow could bring to my display, which is why I know I need it.

-Our interiors editor, Emma Breislin, explains that this year, bows are becoming the real statement, rather than just a finishing touch: "they’re getting even bigger: draping the entire length of the tree, replacing wreaths on front doors, hanging as garlands across mantels, and in all kinds of patterns and textures that let them perfectly blend a sense of nostalgia with a style that still feels fresh and modern."
+Our interiors editor, Emma Breislin, explains that this year, bows are becoming the real statement, rather than just a finishing touch.
+“They’re getting even bigger — draping the entire length of the tree, replacing wreaths on front doors, hanging as garlands across mantels — and in all kinds of patterns and textures that let them perfectly blend a sense of nostalgia with a style that still feels fresh and modern."

 The Livingetc newsletters are your inside source for what’s shaping interiors now - and what’s next.
 Discover trend forecasts, smart style ideas, and curated shopping inspiration that brings design to life.
 Subscribe today and stay ahead of the curve.